Anjolie Ela Menon

 Anjolie Ela Menon (born 17 July 1940) is one of India's leading contemporary artists.
 Her paintings are in several major collections, including the NGMA, the Chandigarh Museum and the Peabody Essex Museum.
 In 2006, her triptych work "Yatra" was acquired by the Asian Art Museum of San Francisco, California.
-Other works also been a part of group exhibitions including 'Kalpana: Figurative Art in India', presented by the Indian Council for Cultural Relations (ICCR) in London's Aicon Gallery in 2009.
+Other works have also been a part of group exhibitions including 'Kalpana: Figurative Art in India', presented by the Indian Council for Cultural Relations (ICCR) in London's Aicon Gallery in 2009.
 Her preferred medium is oil on masonite, though she has also worked in other media, including Murano glass, computer graphics and water colour.
 She is a well known muralist.
 She was awarded the Padma Shree in 2000.
 She lives and works in New Delhi.

 Early life

 Anjolie Ela Menon was born on 17 July 1940, in Burnpur, Bengal [now in West Bengal], India and is of mixed Bengali and American parentage.
+Her ancestors include Krishna Govinda Gupta and Sovabazar Raj family.

 She went to Lawrence School, Lovedale in the Nilgiri Hills, Tamil Nadu.
 By the age of 15, when she left school, she had already sold a few paintings.
 Thereafter, she briefly studied at the Sir J.J.
 Institute of Applied Art, Mumbai and later earned a degree in English literature from Delhi University, where she studied at the women's college, Miranda House.
 During this time, she was drawn to the works of Modigliani, and Indian painters, M F Husain and Amrita Shergil.
 At 18, she held a solo exhibition with fifty-three paintings of a variety of styles.
 She obtained a French Government scholarship to study at the École des Beaux-Arts in Paris from 1959 to 1961 and she travelled extensively in Europe and West Asia studying Romanesque and Byzantine art.
 During 1980-81, the governments of France, U.K. and US invited her to pursue further studies.